useblocks/sphinx-needs/docs/installation.rst

 Using docker
 ------------

-Sphinx-Needs got also dockerized by Till Witt.
+Sphinx-Needs is also available as a Docker Image.

-See https://github.com/tlwt/sphinxneeds-docker for actual documentation and hints how to use it.
+See :ref:`docker` for the documentation and hints how to use it.